chgdev/training/Testing/Unit/jest/README.md

 ### How can you use async/await in your jest tests?
 ### Why would you use async/await in your jest tests rather than the done callback function?
 ### What are snapshots?
 Why would you use them?
+### Describe the following global functions and why you would use them: `describe, beforeEach, beforeAll, afterEach, afterAll, it, test`
+### Describe what describe.each and it.each are used for.
+### Describe what describe.only and it.only are used for.

 ## Expectations